Toward Dignity-Aware AI: Next-Generation Elderly Monitoring from Fall Detection to ADL: Preliminary Results

 \subsection{Model Evaluation Under IID and Non-IID}

-We implemented and compared three architectures: Conv-GRU+GAT (conceptual extension), CNN-LSTM, and GRU-only.
-In practice, SISFall IMU streams were used, with GAN-augmented samples included.
-Evaluation considered two conditions: (i) IID (random partitions) and (ii) Non-IID (cross-partition to simulate inter-site heterogeneity).
-Table~\ref{tab:table1} summarizes the results.
+We consider several candidate architectures for future ADL-oriented deployments, including Conv-GRU (baseline), GRU-only, CNN-LSTM, and a planned Conv-GRU+GAT extension for multi-sensor fusion.
+In this position paper, however, all quantitative experiments are conducted on the SISFall IMU proxy task using the Conv-GRU baseline, with GAN-augmented samples included.
+Evaluation considered two federated conditions: (i) IID (random partitions) and (ii) Non-IID (cross-partition to simulate inter-site heterogeneity).
+Table~\ref{tab:table1} summarizes representative results.

 IID implies random partitioning within SISFall; while Non-IID is subject-wise label-skew simulated via a Dirichlet prior with $\alpha = 0.5$ across $K=5$ clients (smaller $\alpha$ implies stronger skew).